Solar panel safety

 Before paying any money for the supply and installation of solar panels, or allowing any installation work to commence, you must ensure that your installer gives you:

 The installer must not deduct the amount of any rebate you may be entitled to from the total cost of the work in order to suggest to you that the cost of the work is less than $20,000 and therefore they do not have to take out insurance under the Fund.
 They must provide you with an insurance certificate where the contract price is over $20,000 or, if the contract price is not known, the reasonable market cost of the labour and materials involved is over $20,000.
 Any rebate you may claim for the installation must not be deducted from the cost of the work for the purpose of avoiding the $20,000 threshold for insurance under the Fund.

-Under NSW home building law, the maximum deposit that you can be asked to pay:
+Under NSW home building law, the maximum deposit that you can be asked to pay is 10%.

-If the work is required to be covered by home warranty insurance, it is illegal for the contractor to ask for a deposit or other payment under the contract unless home warranty insurance has been taken out and a certificate of the insurance is given to you.
+If the work is required to be covered by insurance under the Home Building Compensation Fund, it is illegal for the contractor to ask for a deposit or other payment under the contract unless this insurance has been taken out for your job and a certificate of the insurance is given to you.

 Any system installed in, on, or around your premises, whether connected to the electricity grid or in a 'stand-alone' situation, must be compliant with Australian standards.